metabase/metabase/docs/questions/start.md

 ## Sharing results

 There are many different ways to share the results of questions.
+To share the results of a dashboard, see [Dashboard subscriptions](../dashboards/subscriptions.md).

 ### [Sharing answers](./sharing/answers.md)